momo20122/project_portfolio/README.md

   Created Python majority class classifier and decision tree models for predictions using ML libraries, such as sklearn, within Google Colab

-  Decision tree model used for Kaggle submission
+  Decision tree model was used for Kaggle submission

   Completed by myself